jrleeman/TGE/content/labs/flex_data_acquisition.rst

 We then use the :code:`map()` function which is a handy way to avoid doing the annoying math of scaling and calibration in this case.
 We assume the sensor is linear and map takes our no bend and bent resistance values and maps them to zero and ninety degrees.
-It then takes the measured resistance and esitmates the bend angle based on those two end point calibration values.
+It then takes the measured resistance and estimates the bend angle based on those two end point calibration values.
 Checkout the `documentation for the map function <https://www.arduino.cc/en/Reference/Map>`_ for the details.